 Employers rely on Jeff to defend them against discrimination claims based on sex, age, race, religion and disability; unfair competition claims, wrongful termination, wage/hour litigation and whistleblower litigation.
 He also provides proactive counselling on employment issues to management teams and human resources departments, and he has extensive experience drafting employment, severance, confidentiality and non-compete agreements for employers.

 Jeff’s commercial litigation practice includes the representation of public and private companies in the trial and appellate courts, as well as in arbitrations.
-Among other things, Jeff has extensive experience representing clients in dealer termination cases in state and federal court, and he has successfully obtained injunctive relief for clients preventing manufacturers from terminating dealer agreements.
+Jeff has extensive experience representing clients in dealer termination cases in state and federal court, and he has successfully obtained injunctive relief for clients preventing manufacturers from terminating dealer agreements.
 (See, Nacco Materials Handling Group, Inc. v.
 Toyota Materials Handling USA, Inc., 366 F.Supp.2d 597 (W.D.
 Tenn.
 2004.)

 Honors and Recognitions